-GEORGE D. YANCOPOULOS, M.D., Ph.D., 52, has been Executive Vice President, Chief Scientific Officer, and President, Regeneron Research Laboratories, since December 2000 and a Director since 2001.
-Prior to that date, he was Senior Vice President, Research, a position he held since June 1997, and Chief Scientific Officer, a position he held since January 1998.
-Dr. Yancopoulos was Vice President, Discovery from January 1992 until June 1997, Head of Discovery from January 1991 to January 1992, and Senior Staff Scientist from March 1989 to January 1991.
-Dr. Yancopoulos is a member of the National Academy of Sciences.
+GEORGE D. YANCOPOULOS, M.D., Ph.D., 53, joined the Company in 1989 as its Founding Scientist and is currently President, Regeneron Laboratories and Chief Scientific Officer.
+While holding leadership positions, Dr. Yancopoulos headed the Company's laboratories and science organization since joining the Company and, in 1998, was named the Company's first Chief Scientific Officer.
+Dr. Yancopoulos joined the board in 2001.
+He received his M.D. and Ph.D. from Columbia University.
+Dr. Yancopoulos was the 11th most highly cited scientist in the world in the 1990s, and in 2004 he was elected to be a member of the National Academy of Sciences.
+Dr. Yancopoulos, together with key members of his team, is a principal inventor and developer of the Companuy's three FDAapproved drugs, EYLEA ® (aflibercept) Injection, ZALTRAP ® (ziv-aflibercept) Injection for Intravenous Infusion, and ARCALYST ® (rilonacept) Injection for Subcutaneous Use, as well as of its foundation technologies, including the TRAP technology, VelociGene®, and VelocImmune®.
 As one of the few members of the National Academy of Sciences from industry and as an author of a substantial number of scientific publications, Dr. Yancopoulos has a distinguished record of scientific expertise.
 Dr. Yancopoulos also brings to the board his experience in leading and managing a complex research and development organization and his in-depth knowledge of the Company's technologies and research and development programs.
-Dr. Yancopoulos' significant industry and scientific experience, as well as his extensive knowledge of the Company, led the board to conclude that Dr. Yancopoulos should serve as a director.
+Dr. Yancopoulos' significant industry and scientific experience, as well as his extensive knowledge of the Company, led to the board's decision to nominate Dr. Yancopoulos for reelection to the board.